gyrsec/gyrsec.github.io/docs/VMs/HTB/Active/Writeup.md

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240625235352.png)

-Hacktricks provides a good breakdown [here](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation#cached-gpp-pasword) but the short of it is that Windows used to allow for deploying local administrator accounts with Group Policy Preferences, using a known key top encrypt the passwords
+Hacktricks provides a good breakdown [here](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation#cached-gpp-pasword) but the short of it is that Windows used to allow for deploying local administrator accounts with Group Policy Preferences, using a known key to encrypt the passwords

 ![](https://gyrsec.github.io/zATTACHMENTS/Pasted%20image%2020240626001626.png)